Coronavirus dampens Christmas joy in Bethlehem and elsewhere

-BETHLEHEM, West Bank (AP) — A stream of marching bands joyously paraded through Bethlehem on Thursday, but few people were there to greet them as the coronavirus pandemic and a strict lockdown dampened Christmas Eve celebrations in the traditional birthplace of Jesus.
+BETHLEHEM, West Bank (AP) — Bethlehem on Thursday ushered in Christmas Eve with a stream of joyous marching bands and the triumphant arrival of the top Catholic clergyman in the Holy Land, but few people were there to greet them as the coronavirus pandemic and a strict lockdown dampened celebrations in the traditional birthplace of Jesus.

-Similar subdued scenes were repeated across the world as the festive family gatherings and packed prayers that typically mark the holiday were scaled back or canceled altogether.
+Similar subdued scenes were repeated across the world as the festive family gatherings and packed prayers that typically mark the holiday were scaled back or canceled altogether due to the coronavirus.

 In Australia, worshippers had to book tickets online to attend socially distanced church services.
+The Philippines prohibited mass gatherings and barred extended families from holding traditional Christmas Eve dinners.
+Traditional door-to-door children’s carols were canceled in Greece.

 Pope Francis was set to celebrate Mass in a near-empty Vatican service early in the evening as strict new curfew rules were going into effect.

 Italians lined up at bakeries, fish markets and grocery stores for items needed to prepare Christmas Eve dinners, even as government officials begged families to limit their “cenone” gatherings to no more than two people outside the main family unit.
-The government earlier this week barred travel between regions, and police were out in force Thursday enforcing the restrictions.
+The government earlier this week barred travel between regions, and police were out Thursday enforcing the restrictions.

 Celebrations elsewhere in Europe were canceled or greatly scaled back as virus infections surge across the continent and a new variant that may be more contagious has been detected.

-Thousands of truck drivers and travelers were trapped in mass gridlock at Britain’s Dover port on Christmas Eve, held up from crossing to France by the slow delivery of coronavirus tests demanded by French authorities.
+In Athens, Christmas Eve was eerily silent.
+In normal times, voices of children singing carols while tinkling metal triangles can be heard all day.
+The decades-old custom, in which children go house to house and receive small gifts, was banned this year.
+Groups of children managed to honor the tradition by singing to Prime Minister Kyriakos Mitsotakis by video link —including students from a school for children with hearing difficulty who performed in sign language.

+North Macedonia’s government banned outdoor celebrations and gatherings of more than four people at home.
+Hotels and restaurants are not allowed to organize New Year’s celebrations, and bars and restaurants must close at 6 p.m. through Jan.
+20.

 In Bethlehem, officials tried to make the most out of a bad situation.

 “Christmas is a holiday that renews hope in the souls,” said Mayor Anton Salman.
-“Despite all the obstacles and challenges due to corona and due to the lack of tourism, the city of Bethlehem is still looking forward to the future with optimism and will celebrate Christmas in all its human and religious meanings.”
+“Despite all the obstacles and challenges due to corona and due to the lack of tourism, the city of Bethlehem is still looking forward to the future with optimism.”

-Raw, rainy weather added to the gloomy atmosphere, as dozens of people gathered in the central Manger Square to greet the Latin Patriarch, the top Catholic clergyman in the Holy Land.
+Raw, rainy weather added to the gloomy atmosphere, as dozens of people gathered in the central Manger Square to greet Latin Patriarch Pierbattista Pizzaballa.
 Youth marching bands playing Christmas carols on bagpipes, accompanied by pounding drummers, led a procession ahead of the patriarch’s arrival early in the afternoon.

-“Despite the restrictions and limitations we want to celebrate as much as possible, with family, community and joy,” said Latin Patriarch Pierbattista Pizzaballa, who was to lead a small Midnight Mass gathering later in the evening.
+“Despite the restrictions and limitations we want to celebrate as much as possible, with family, community and joy,” said Pizzaballa, who was to lead a small Midnight Mass gathering later in the evening.
 “We want to offer hope.”

 Thousands of foreign pilgrims usually flock to Bethlehem for the celebrations.
 But the closure of Israel’s international airport to foreign tourists, along with Palestinian restrictions banning intercity travel in the areas they administer in the Israeli-occupied West Bank, kept visitors away.

 The restrictions limited attendance to dozens of residents and a small entourage of religious officials.
 Evening celebrations, when pilgrims normally congregate around the Christmas tree, were canceled, and Midnight Mass was limited to clergy.
-The 85-year-old Palestinian president, Mahmoud Abbas, who usually attends the solemn occasion, said he would not participate.

 The coronavirus has dealt a heavy blow to Bethlehem’s tourism sector, the lifeblood of the local economy.
 Restaurants, hotels and gift shops have been shuttered.